Community Counseling Program

 Sessions can also be held via telehealth from the comfort of your home or office.

-If you feel that you or someone you love is in danger, call 911 or the National Suicide Prevention Lifeline at (800) 273-8255.
+If you feel that you or someone you love is in danger, call 911 or the 988 Suicide and Crisis Lifeline.

 Appointments and Costs